Forschungsinstitut fur biologischen landrau stiftung

 |Contact person||Markus Steffens|

-FiBL is one of the world’s leading organic farming research and technology transfer centres dedicated to sustainable agriculture with 175 staff members.
+FiBL is one of the world’s leading organic farming research and technology transfer centers dedicated to sustainable agriculture with more than 300 employees.
 It is an independent, non-profit research institute with the aim of advancing cutting-edge science particularly in the field of organic farming.
 FiBL’s research team works together with farmers and farmers’ organisations to develop innovative and cost-effective solutions to boost agricultural productivity while never losing sight of environmental, health and socio-economic impacts.
 FiBL has been partner in more than 80 projects under the EU’s Framework Programmes.

 The Department of Soil Sciences (DSS) investigates the impacts of innovative farming systems on soil quality, fertilizer and energy use efficiency at lab, farm and LTE scale.
 We do research to identify ways of mitigating climate change and managing agricultural soils that promote adaptation to climate change.
 DSS was/is partner or co-ordinator of 19 European projects, e.g. NUE CROPS, BIOFECTORS, iSQAPER, SOLACE, SustainSAHEL.